nus-cs2030s/2324-s2/docs/15-dynamic-binding.md

 In the example above, we look at the class `Object`, and there is only one method called `equals`.
 The method can be correctly invoked with one argument of type `Object`.

-What if there are multiple methods that can correctly accept the argument?
+What if more than one methods can correctly accept the argument?
 In this case, we choose the _most specific_ one.
 Intuitively, a method $M$ is more specific than method $N$ if the arguments to $M$ can be passed to $N$ without compilation error.
 For example, let's say a class `Circle` implements:

 ```Java
 boolean equals(Circle c) { .. }

 @Override
 boolean equals(Object c) { .. }
 ```

 Then, `equals(Circle)` is more specific than `equals(Object)`.
 Every `Circle` is an `Object`, but not every `Object` is a `Circle`.
 Let's try to understand this using our definition of "more specific" above.

 Consider the second part of the definition, _"if the arguments to $M$ can be passed to $N$ without compilation error"_.
 We need to find which arguments can be accepted by the methods we wish to compare.
 In the case of `equals(Circle)`, it can accept `Circle` (and all its subclasses).
 On the other hand, for `equals(Object)`, it can accept `Object` and all its subclasses including `Circle`.